There are four ways to complete the program:

 It will be a blend of practice and theory and students will be expected to situate this learning and development within their own current status as third party interveners or mediators.
 Students will also have received the requisite training hours necessary to qualify for Advanced Mediation – The Apprenticeship that meet the standards established by the Unified Court System Office of ADR and Court Improvement Programs.
 At the conclusion of the course, students will be observed by Jenny Besch and staff from the Westchester and Rockland Mediation Centers of CLUSTER for certification.

-The course will also instruct students in the use of social software (such as blogs, wikis, Twitter, and network visualization and video annotation tools).
+It will also instruct students in the use of social software (such as blogs, wikis, Twitter, and network visualization and video annotation tools).
 The emphasis of the course is to provide practical examples and to challenge students to reflect on how these new understandings and tools will be useful in their professional lives.

 NECR PS5260.
 International Fieldwork on Regional Environmental Sustainability (Israel/Jordan).
 3 pts.